abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

   - the auxiliary structures to index into the overflow table, the gap table and anything else.

 A big motivation is to use fixed width records as much as possible for efficient lookup and storage.
-For elements that can't be contained within a fixed widthe record, overflow structures are provided often with indexes into them.
+For elements that can't be contained within a fixed width record, overflow structures are provided often with indexes into them.
 These indexes are at a coarse level and point to the first record every 'stride' records (for example, a 1000).